martinrehfeld/elli_throttle/README.md

 ## Status

-This is still work in progress and as such vaporware.
-This README is supposed to capture the future functionality.
+This is still work in progress with a very basic set of functionality.
 Get in touch if you would like to see additional use cases implemented.

 ## Usage